Ise 伊勢

 The culinary specialties of Ise

-During the first of the month, Tsuitachi Mairi (the first monthly pilgrimage), when stores open very early to offer new things to the brave who come to Oharai-machi after their return from Ise-jingu.
+During the first of the month, Tsuitachi Mairi (the first monthly pilgrimage), stores open very early to offer new things to the brave who come to Oharai-machi after their return from Ise-jingu.

 The best places to eat in Ise